mongodb/mongo-powerbi-connector/mongodb-atlas-sql-interface.md

    Select **Continue**.

-5. In the MongoDB Atlas SQL window that appears provide:
+5. In the MongoDB Atlas SQL window that appears, fill in the following values:
    - The **MongoDB URI** you retrieved previously.
 Make sure that it does not contain your username and password or it will be rejected.
    - Your federated **Database** name.